What is a Negatively Skewed Distribution?

 In statistics, a negatively skewed (also known as left-skewed) distribution is a type of distribution in which more values are concentrated on the right side (tail) of the distribution graph while the left tail of the distribution graph is longer.

 While normal distribution is the most commonly encountered type of distribution, examples of the negatively skewed distributions are also widespread in real life.
-A negatively skewed distribution is a direct opposite of a positively skewed distribution.
+A negatively skewed distribution is the direct opposite of a positively skewed distribution.

 Central Tendency Measures in Negatively Skewed Distributions

-Mode > Median > Mode
+Mode > Median > Mean

 Another important note about the measures of central tendency in negatively skewed distributions is that the arithmetic mean is generally located on the left from the peak of the distribution.
 Although the rules mentioned previously are considered to be the general rules for negatively skewed distributions, you may encounter many exceptions in real life that violate the rules.